Spinal Cord Injuries

 Compression fractures occur when a traumatic event causes the bone of the spinal column to compress onto the spinal cord.
 This can be more painful and serious if nerves are impacted.

-Discs ay be displaced and or protrude from normal position causing a compression of ligaments, nerve roots, blood vessels and/or spinal cord.
-The results can be a great deal of pain, paralysis, and even death.
+Discs may be displaced and or protrude from normal position causing a compression of ligaments, nerve roots, blood vessels and/or spinal cord.
+The results can be severe pain, paralysis, and even death.

 Depending on the severity of a disc injury, treatment may involve extensive therapy and rehab, powerful prescription medications, and maybe even surgery.
 The path to recovery for these patients can be both painful and expensive.
 According to the NSCISC, the estimated lifetime costs of an SCI injury can range from $1.7 million to $5.1 million for a 25-year-old, and $12. million to $2.8 million for a 50-year-old.
 (That doesn't include indirect costs like lost wages, which the NSCISC estimated at $77,700 per year in 2019 dollars.)

 The discs in a person's spine also can degenerate over time.
 Especially if you are a middle-aged or older person who has suffered a disc injury, there may be a tendency (on the part of those responsible for the injury) to dismiss your harm as simple age-related disc degeneration.
 Alternately, if you've suffered a disc injury earlier in your life, they may assert your damage is the result of that older injury.